gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 # NoMethodError (undefined method `number_of_toes' for #<Cat:0x00007fe5201b0f78 @name="coco">)
 ```

-As such, the "true" class of an object is it's singleton class.
+As such, the "true" class of an object is its singleton class.

 ```ruby
 dora.singleton_class.instance_methods(false)